yuto1115/tp/docs/UserGuide.md

 ```

 **Behaviour:**
-The second transaction of the first entry is deleted.
-As a result, the remaining loan amount is updated to $200.00.
+The second transaction of the first entry will be deleted.
+As a result, the remaining loan amount will be updated to $200.00.

 **Scenario 2:** Deletion resulting in a negative remaining loan amount (invalid input)<br>